Crispy on the outside and tender on the inside, these brussels sprouts are incredibly easy to prepare with simple ingredients.

 More Veggie Side Dishes

 - ½ teaspoon garlic powder

 - Preheat your oven to 400 degrees F.

-- Cut off the stems of the Brussels sprouts and remove any yellow outer leaves.
-Toss them in a large bowl with the olive oil, salt, pepper and garlic powder, being sure to coat evenly as possible.
+- Toss Brussels sprouts in a large bowl with olive oil, salt, pepper and garlic powder, coating as evenly as possible.

 - Spread evenly on a large baking sheet in a single layer.
 Roast for 25 to 30 minutes, or until browned and crispy on the outside and tender on the inside (time will vary depending upon size).

 - Sprinkle with additional salt and pepper, if desired.
 Serve immediately.

 Nutritional info is provided as a courtesy, is not guaranteed and should only be considered as a guideline.